michaelthomasletts/michaelthomasletts.github.io/content/blog/brs-rationale.md

 title: 'boto3-refresh-session and credential_process: where each fits'
 ---

-I am not (yet) at liberty to disclose the names of various companies and institutions who depend upon `boto3-refresh-session` (or forked and modified it internally for their purposes); however, I *can* say that a cybersecurity team at a FAANG company and a prestigious Public Health department at a public university use `boto3-refresh-session`.
-Those dependents are among what I estimate to be around one hundred other developers, scientists, and teams across North America and Europe. `boto3-refresh-session` has also been featured in some notable newsletters.[^1]

-A testimonial from one of the FAANG cybersecurity engineers who forked and lightly modified `boto3-refresh-session`:

-> "Most of my work is on tooling related to AWS security, so I'm pretty choosy about boto3 credentials-adjacent code.
-I often opt to just write this sort of thing myself so I at least know that I can reason about it.
-But I found boto3-refresh-session to be very clean and intuitive [...]
-We're using the RefreshableSession class as part of a client cache construct [...]
-We're using AWS Lambda to perform lots of operations across several regions in hundreds of accounts, over and over again, all day every day.
-And it turns out that there's a surprising amount of overhead to creating boto3 clients (mostly deserializing service definition json), so we can run MUCH more efficiently if we keep a cache of clients, all equipped with automatically refreshing sessions."

-If it sounds like I am defending `boto3-refresh-session` -- that's because it has been outright dismissed by a minority of developers online who do not seem to understand what set of problems it solves or *who* it is *for*.
-For example:
+`boto3-refresh-session` has received a lot of positive attention and adoption, but it also has detractors.
+In fact, it has been outright dismissed by a minority of developers online who do not seem to understand what set of problems it solves or *who* it is *for*.

 > "Just create profiles -- it works for every single credential type and will refresh automatically.
 I don't know why you would create a library for this when all SDKs work the same with profile configurations."